 Top-of-the-funnel (ToFU) Campaign Marketing – Driving Traffic

 At the top of the inbound marketing and sales funnel, your primary goals will be to create brand lift and drive traffic to your website.
-We’ve seen how GE used an advertising campaign to raise brand awareness, but not every company will have the budget to mimic such an endeavour.
+We've seen how GE used an advertising campaign to raise brand awareness, but not every company will have the budget to mimic such an endeavour and produce successful marketing campaigns like those.

 Content marketing is a comparatively much more cost effective strategy for companies with tighter budgets – in fact, according to DemandMetric, content marketing costs 62% less than traditional outbound marketing, and generates three times as many leads.